|

 - symptoms that do not necessarily align with the menstrual cycle but may worsen during a period, in particular towards the end of it.

-Pelvic inflammatory disease is a bacterial infection of the upper female reproductive system - the uterus, fallopian tubes and ovaries - and can affect any woman with a womb, although not everyone with the disease will have symptoms.
-It often stems from untreated sexually transmitted diseases such as chlamydia and gonorrhea.
+Pelvic inflammatory disease, often abbreviated to PID, is a bacterial infection of the upper female reproductive system - the uterus, fallopian tubes and ovaries - and can affect any woman with a womb, although not everyone with the disease will have symptoms.

 This question focuses on pain or discomfort you may have experienced as a result of symptoms of pelvic inflammatory disease, in particular- spotting or bleeding between periods or after sexual intercourse